Skip to main content

 These links are not a substitute for advice, but they are the main public-source anchors behind many NSW CTP questions on this page.

-A four-step NSW CTP treatment dispute pathway showing refusal notice review, targeted treating-doctor evidence, insurer internal review, and PIC medical assessment if the refusal remains unresolved.
+Four-step NSW CTP treatment refusal pathway from insurer notice to medical evidence, internal review and PIC medical assessment

 Top questions answered

-• Can the insurer refuse treatment if my doctor says I need it?
+• Can the insurer refuse rehabilitation if my doctor supports it?

 Related topics